spedemon/Occiput/README.rst

 ``Occiput`` can be utilized with arbitrary scanner geometries.
-It can be utilized for abstract tomographic reconstruction experiments to develop new algorithms and explore new system geometries, or to connect to real-world scanners, providing production quality image reconstruction with standard algorithms (such as MLEM and OSEM).
+It can be utilized for abstract tomographic reconstruction experiments to develop new algorithms and explore new system geometries, or to connect to real-world scanners, providing production quality image reconstruction with standard (MLEM, OSEM, Ordinary Poisson OSEM) and advanced algorithms.

-``Occiput`` implements advanced algorithms for motion correction, kinetic imaging, multi-modal reconstruction, respiratory and cardiac gated imaging.
+``Occiput`` implements algorithms for motion correction (direct motion estimation), kinetic imaging, multi-modal reconstruction, respiratory and cardiac gated imaging.
 The source code contains Jupyter notebooks with examples.

+Occiput has a plugin module designed to facilitate the creation of interfaces for real-world PET and SPECT scanners.
-A Python extension package ``Occiput_Interface_Biograph_mMR``, implementing the interface to the Siemens Biograph mMR PET-MRI scanner is available upon request and following authorization from Siemens.
+A Python extension package ``Occiput_Interface_Biograph_mMR``, implementing the interface plugin for the Siemens Biograph mMR PET-MRI scanner is available upon request and following authorization from Siemens.
 Notebooks containing Biograph_mMR in the title can only be executed after installing the extension package.
 Please email us at occiput.reconstruction@gmail.com